MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 For this section refer to Figure 7.

-- Go to the file you want to debug and place a <span style="color:red"> breakpoint </span> inside one of the functions.
+- Go to source directory, and open a cpp file with the same name as the executable you want to debug and place a <span style="color:red"> breakpoint </span> next to one of the lines inside one of the functions.
     - it needs to be the same file you used in [launch.json](#launchjson)
 - Open <span style="color:magenta"> Run and Debug section </span>
 - Press <span style="color:lime"> Run and Debug </span> button to start debugging